joshmun/oocss/README.md

 }
 ```

-OOCSS encourages us to think the other way around.
-(Similar to bootstrap mentality).
+OOCSS encourages us to think the other way around. (ex; boostrap).
   1. Style structures and skins
   2. Apply those strcutres and skins onto your HTML